 Note: Find out how HM Revenue and Customs keeps your private information safe online.

 The scammer's email might ask you to visit a website and use your account details to log in.
 The site appears the same as your bank website.
-In fact it is a fake website set up by criminals to fraudulently gain your private details.
+In fact it is a fake website set up by criminals to fraudulently get your private details.

 Email is the most common method used in phishing scams.
 But you may also get targeted by a text message or even by telephone.
 Ask to call them back if you get suspicious and check if the number matches the real phone number of your bank.